 Ad tech contracts typically involve the collection and processing of a high volume of sensitive and personal data, including the following:

-As a result, data privacy is a crucial consideration in ad tech contracts, which will set out rights and obligations to ensure responsible data handling, compliance with laws, mitigation of risks and the appropriate management of any data breaches.
+As a result, data privacy is a crucial consideration in ad tech contracts, which outline rights and obligations to ensure responsible data handling, compliance with laws, mitigation of risks, and the appropriate management of any data breaches.

 How is that data owned, used and shared?
 Why do you need to know?